mcfnord/cem/src/sforce.md

 cards and access control were used by multiple organizations and products!
 We had to modify the text enough to help our customers, without throwing other customers into confusion about, say, their Office subscription.
 We ended up mixing the shared paragraphs with some custom paragraphs of our own.
 I still remember this when I get these emails from Azure.

-And it's a good critique of single-sourcing: Trying to reach diverse audiences with chunks of tagged content can be a pain, especially when audiences differ significantly.
+I've implemented single-sourcing in the platform I've made to publish this document.
+(If you want, skip to *Markdown publishing tool*.)

 ## What does John Know, Really?